Residency: Zoological Medicine

 The primary objective of this program is to assure the clinical competency of the resident in zoological medicine and to prepare the resident for the successful completion, at the end of 3 years, of all steps of the certification process leading to diplomate status in the American College of Zoological Medicine.
 A secondary objective of the program is to expose the resident to the fundamentals of clinical research.

-This program is designed to provide training in all five emphasis areas of the college of zoological medicine.
+This program is designed to provide training in all emphasis areas of the American College of Zoological Medicine.
 Each resident will be selected with a declared interest in one emphasis area.
-This will determine the second and third year activities of that resident in the program.
-For example, a resident selected for a strong emphasis in primary care of captive zoo animals will spend much of the second and third years of the program working with those species in a zoo setting.
-The first year of the program is designed to provide core experiences to all residents in each of the 5 emphasis areas.
+This will determine the second-year and third-year activities of that resident in the program.
+For example, a resident selected for a strong emphasis in primary care of zoo animals will spend much of the second and third years of the program working with those species in a zoo setting.
+A resident selected for an aquatic animal focus will spend much of the second and third years based at the NC Coast.
+The first year of the program is designed to provide core experiences to all residents in each of the emphasis areas.

 Each resident will be expected to adhere to the required schedule of the block or course they are participating in at the time.
-In addition, all residents will be responsible for attending the resident’s seminar held on Thursday mornings at 8:00 a.m.
-They will be participating on a rotating basis as do residents of other programs.
-Thursday afternoon, between 4:15 and 6:00 p.m., August through June, residents will be expected to attend the scheduled afternoon teaching session.
-Residents should register three times each for credit in CBS 816 and CBS 817, Advanced Topics in zoological Medicine I and II during their residency.
+In addition, all residents will be responsible for attending the House Officer seminar held on Thursday mornings at 8:00 a.m.
+They will present on a rotating basis as do residents of other programs.
+Thursday afternoons, August through May, residents will be expected to attend the scheduled afternoon teaching session.
+Residents should register three times each for credit in CBS 817 and CBS 818, Advanced Topics in Zoological Medicine I and II during their residency.
 They are expected to attend and participate each year of their residency.
-One week of each month will usually be a literature review session conducted by the faculty on basic and human literature pertinent to zoological medicine.
-A second week each month will routinely be a faculty presentation on an area of basic or clinical science.
-The remaining weeks of each month a resident will present a literature review of clinically relevant literature from the month previous or Grand Rounds which will include a resident presentation of recent work, followed by a quiz for all residents related to assigned reading.
-Other course work will be assigned on the basis of need and opportunity and according to the backgrounds of the entering resident.
+Course content includes literature review sessions, faculty presentation on an area of basic or clinical science, resident presentations of recent research or case experiences, and quizzes for all residents related to assigned reading.
+Other course work may be assigned on the basis of need and opportunity and according to the backgrounds of the entering resident.

-Residents will be expected to be preparing for boards throughout the residency program.
-This preparation will include attending the ACZM short course each year, reading appropriate texts in the field under the guidance of the mentors, and keeping abreast of the current literature.
+Residents are expected to be preparing for boards throughout the residency program.
+This preparation will include attending board preparation courses at conferences or online if available, reading appropriate texts in the field under the guidance of the mentors, and keeping abreast of the current literature.
 NCSU Libraries provides access to materials on the ACZM Annotated Suggested Reading List for the examination in addition to many other relevant resources.
 Current literature to be reviewed for the Thursday sessions includes the following:

 - Journal Zoo and Wildlife Medicine